 Email: email@example.comTelephone: +44 (0)20 7882 3610Room Number: Room 5.04, Fogg Building

-My research aims to understand how cooperative relationships between hosts and symbiotic microbes evolve, and what the consequences of these relationships are for host ecology and evolution.
-A central theme to my research is to understand symbiotic interactions from the molecular level to the macro-evolutionary scale.
-My research, combines theoretical predictions from ecology and evolution with large-scale empirical tests, using the latest molecular and experimental techniques – including evolutionary genetics, genomics, comparative methods, theoretical modelling, and laboratory in vivo experiments.
+Our research aims to understand how cooperative relationships between hosts and symbiotic microbes evolve, and what the consequences of these relationships are for the ecology and evolution of their animal hosts.
+A central theme to our research is to understand symbiotic interactions from the molecular level to the macro-evolutionary scale.
+To address these topics, we combine theoretical predictions from ecology and evolution with large-scale empirical tests, using the latest molecular and experimental techniques – including evolutionary genetics, genomics, comparative methods, theoretical modelling, and laboratory in vivo experiments.

 Beneficial microbes in host adaptation